Superdrug Slenderplan Appetite Suppressant is one of several own brand weight loss products available to buy from Superdrug.

 NEGATIVES: Not a unique product, others preferred

-SUMMARY: Although Slenderplan is cheap, we feel that there are other appetite reducing products that can give you better weight loss results.
+SUMMARY: Although Slenderplan is cheap, we feel that there are other appetite reducing supplements that can give you better weight loss results.

 Superdrug Slenderplan Promised Benefits